arjunmk4u/disease-prediction-dataset/README.md

 -   **Lung Disease:** Binary indicator for lung disease (0: No, 1: Yes).
 -   **Ulcer:** Binary indicator for ulcer (0: No, 1: Yes).
 -   **Kidney Disease:** Binary indicator for kidney disease (0: No, 1: Yes).

+dataset.py file contains the code for creating the desired dataset.
+Note that the datas are randomly prepared. <br>
+You can created n number of entries by changing the value of n_samples variable.